Fall Internship and Volunteer Application

 Our approach requires each intern not only to develop expertise in campaign strategy, but also to become skilled in organizing and the political process.
 As an intern you will work side by side with campus organizers working with students in Illinois.

-- 100% Renewable Energy: Interns will raise awareness and grassroots support from our campus community to leverage support for passing statewide policy for 100% clean energy in the state.
+- Break Free From Plastics: Interns will raise awareness and grassroots support from our campus community to leverage support for passing campus policy to eliminate single-use plastics.
 Interns will work to raise the voices of their peers, faculty, and media to show support for action.

 - Affordable Textbooks: Interns will work to educate faculty on Open Textbooks to use in their classrooms via individual meetings, working with the Student and Faculty Governments, as well as our librarians to share resources.
 We will also work statewide to produce grants for faculty to implement open textbooks.